yourstrulysanjeev/yourstrulysanjeev/README.md

 - 👯 I’m looking to collaborate on **Autonomous Driving**

-- 👨‍💻 All of my projects are available at [https://yourstrulysanjeev.github.io/](https://yourstrulysanjeev.github.io/)
+- 👨‍💻 All of my info and projects are available at [https://www.sanjeevdatasci.dev/](https://www.sanjeevdatasci.dev/)

 - 💬 Ask me about **Python, Data Science -ML/AI**